TosbackCgusBridge-Bot/CGUs-versions/Salon/Privacy Policy.md

 Last Revised August 16, 2012.

 We respect your privacy, and we want you to know how we use the information you provide to us.
-This privacy policy (âPrivacy Policyâ) applies to your use of our website located at www.salon.com, as well as to all other online websites (collectively, the âSiteâ) and mobile applications (the âApplicationâ), blogs and interactive applications operated by Salon Media Group Inc. (âSalon,â âusâ or âweâ), collectively our âServices,â unless a different policy is provided on a particular website or application.
+This privacy policy (“Privacy Policy”) applies to your use of our website located at www.salon.com, as well as to all other online websites (collectively, the “Site”) and mobile applications (the “Application”), blogs and interactive applications operated by Salon Media Group Inc. (“Salon,” “us” or “we”), collectively our “Services,” unless a different policy is provided on a particular website or application.
 In this Privacy Policy, we describe the information we collect, how Salon uses and discloses the information, and your choices regarding our information collection practices.

 Please read this Privacy Policy carefully.
 By visiting our Site and Application and using our Services, you agree that your information, including your personal information, will be handled as described in this Privacy Policy, which is incorporated by reference into this Terms of Service.